ItsAsbreuk/itsa-gallery/src/gallery-itsacalendarmodellist/README.md

 };
 ```

+The Calendar-instance will automaticly be updated when there are changes in the Models or ModelList.
+It also updates when the
+modelList-attribute is changed (attaching another ModelList).

 When a Date in the Calendar is clicked, Calendar fires a <b>modelSelectionChange</b>-event which holds an Array of unique bound Models
 regarding to the selectedDates.